-Is Workday Inc (NYSE:WDAY
+Is Workday Inc (NYSE:WDAY) a buy?

 If you were to ask many investors, hedge funds are assumed to be overrated, old financial vehicles of a period lost to current times.
 Although there are In excess of 8,000 hedge funds in operation today, Insider Monkey aim at the moguls of this club, about 525 funds.
 It is assumed that this group controls the majority of the hedge fund industry’s total capital, and by tracking their highest performing investments, we’ve found a few investment strategies that have historically outpaced the broader indices.
-Our small-cap hedge fund strategy outperformed the S&P 500 index by 18 percentage points a year for a decade in our back tests, and since we’ve began to sharing our picks with our subscribers at the end of August 2012, we have outperformed the S&P 500 index by 33 percentage points in 11 months (explore the details and some picks here
+Our small-cap hedge fund strategy outperformed the S&P 500 index by 18 percentage points a year for a decade in our back tests, and since we’ve began to sharing our picks with our subscribers at the end of August 2012, we have outperformed the S&P 500 index by 33 percentage points in 11 months (explore the details and some picks here).

 Equally as necessary, positive insider trading sentiment is another way to analyze the investments you’re interested in.
 As the old adage goes: there are lots of motivations for an insider to cut shares of his or her company, but just one, very clear reason why they would behave bullishly.
-Plenty of empirical studies have demonstrated the impressive potential of this method if “monkeys” understand where to look (learn more here
+Plenty of empirical studies have demonstrated the impressive potential of this method if “monkeys” understand where to look (learn more here).

-Furthermore, we’re going to analyze the newest info for Workday Inc (NYSE:WDAY
+Furthermore, we’re going to analyze the newest info for Workday Inc (NYSE:WDAY).

 What does the smart money think about Workday Inc (NYSE:WDAY)?